 But you don’t let it kill you.
 Not this time anyway.
 You take one more breath, and then another.
 And you try to find a way back up.

 I am not new to this depression drill.
 I have been struggling with depression and anxiety since my first pregnancy thirteen years ago.
 Medication and a good psychiatrist keep me relatively balanced, but I am always living with depression and anxiety.
-And there are days and weeks when the depression overpowers me and I end up hiding under the covers, hating myself.
+And there are days and weeks when the depression hurts and overpowers me and I end up hiding under the covers, hating myself.

-But eventually I must get out of bed.
+But eventually, I must get out of bed.

 Yes, I do sometimes give myself a mental health holiday and self-medicate with a Netflix binge for a day or two.
 But as badly as I may think I want to quit life and become a professional Netflix addict, I know that the only way to get better is to get off the couch.

-This last week my depression had been gaining strength, until it finally wrestled me into submission a few days ago.
+This last week my depression had been gaining strength until it finally wrestled me into submission a few days ago.
 That is the brutal twist of depression that is triggered by self-hatred and “I am not good enough” syndrome.
 The more depressed you get, the more you hate yourself, and so on and so on, until you are lost in its vortex.

 WHEN DEPRESSION HURTS

-I do something — anything, really.
-The key is to get moving, and get back to healthy activities.
+I do something—anything, really.
+The key is to get moving and get back to healthy activities.